 Click OK to close the box.

-When a task calendar is applied to a task, there will be an icon in the indicator column.
+A visual indicator will appear in the Indicator column the Gantt chart view.

-NOTE: Task calendars may only be applied to automatically scheduled tasks and will be ignored by manually scheduled tasks.
-When Task Inspector is used, the task calendar will be noted.
+NOTE: Task calendars may only be applied to automatically scheduled tasks or manually scheduled tasks.
+When Task Inspector is opened, the task calendar that was used will be noted.

 Splitting Tasks

-If the work of the task does not have to be accomplished all together, split tasks might be a solution to help with this scheduling need.
+There will be times during project scheduling that will require an interruption of work for a particular task.
+For example when planning a task, some of the work will occur on Monday and the remainder will occur on Monday the following week.
+In this situation two tasks could be entered or creating a split task would also work.
+Split tasks are designed for scheduling tasks that start then stop and start again.

 When to use split tasks:

-When a long task work needs to work around other tasks.
-Some of the work would be done before a hard date and the rest after the hard date.
+When the work of a long task is required to work around other tasks.
+Some of the work would be done before a hard date and the remaining portion of the work would be scheduled after the hard date.

-Split bars will occur during the tracking process as actual work is updated to tasks

-Splits tasks may be used to help even the work load for resources
+Splits tasks may be used to help even out the resource work load

-All the work of a task is not required to be performed together but could be broken up over time.
+100% of the work for a task is not required to be performed without interruption and could be broken up over time.

 To split a task: